Restorative justice: Definition

-According to John Braithwaite, restorative justice is:
+There are various definitions of restorative justice in the literature with some describing it as a "process", while others as an "ethos" and a way of living.
+For example, according to John Braithwaite, restorative justice is:

 Although law professionals may have secondary roles in facilitating the restorative justice process, it is the citizens who must take up the majority of the responsibility in healing the pains caused by crime.
 The process of restorative justice thus shifts the responsibility for addressing crime.

 In 2014, Carolyn Boyes-Watson from Suffolk University defined restorative justice as: